oracle-devrel/cd3-automation-toolkit/docs/cd3-overview.md

 **2. Export & Manage Resources in OCI (Non-Greenfield Workflow):**

 - Use this workflow when there is need to use / manage existing resources with terraform which have not been created using CD3.
 Export these existing resources into CD3 & TF State.
-Once the export is complete, switch to the Greenfield workflow to create new or manage existing resources .
+Once the export is complete, switch to the create_resources (greenfield) workflow to create new or manage existing resources .
 - The input Excel (preferably the Blank template) is fed to the toolkit and resources are exported into CD3 Excel template. <br>
 - The toolkit then generates tfvars from the exported data in Excel file and also generates shell scripts with terraform import commands for all the resources.<br>
 - The shell scripts have to be executed in order to have the updated state file to manage the resources further.<br>